wp-plugins/advanced-iframe/readme.txt

 - New: Browscap version 5030 lite 17th June 2014 is now included.
 (Pro)
 - Fix: All css/Javascript are now loaded to header/footer for all Wordpress versions the wordpress way
 - Fix: Improved documentation.
-- New: Price update of the pro version: codecanyon has increased the price of the plugin.
-- Fix: Removed spaces in the code which could lead to unwanted p tags in Wordpress
-- Fix: All css/Javascript are now loaded to header for all Wordpress versions the wordpress way

-= 5.9.2 =
-- Tested with Wordpress 4.0

-= 5.9.1 =
-- Fix: Removed returns which could lead to unwanted spaces around the iframe
-- Fix: Fixed wrong comparison of parameter.

 = 5.9 =
 - New: Lazy load of iframes with treshold and fadein.
 Iframes can be loaded after the parent is done or the iframe is shown in the viewport!
 (Pro)